tjpetz/blog/content/posts/NanoBreakout/index.md

 date = '2020-05-09T17:50:01-04:00'
 draft = false
-title = 'SWD Breakout and Breadboard for Nano 33 BLE Sense' categories = ["microcontrollers"] tags = ["nano33"]
+title = 'SWD Breakout and Breadboard for Nano 33 BLE Sense' lead = 'Add a SWD debugger to your Nano 33 BLE, BLE Sense, or IOT' categories = ["microcontrollers"] tags = ["nano33"]
 +++